(Updated with new figures on May 3, 2022)

 Some words express an important idea, but are not used frequently.
 These words are essential to participate in the school curriculum or broader community, even if they aren’t used in daily conversation by most people.
 Important concept words include respect, privacy, or responsibility.
 We relied on vocabulary research and national school curriculums to identify these words.

 Graphic symbols are valuable, but they have their limits.
 They become less helpful when a concept is difficult to picture or symbols are hard to distinguish.
-Proloquo includes about 5,000 text-only buttons in the base vocabulary.
+Proloquo includes over 9,000 text-only buttons in the base vocabulary.
 There are 4 reasons a button might not be symbolized.

 Some words are used frequently by many people, but they do not carry meaning.
 Their role is to help connect words in a grammatically correct sentence.
 These function words include articles (a, the) and conjunctions (and, but, so).
 These words emerge later in language development.
 They are also difficult to picture.
 Many of these words are taught as sight words.
 We included these words as half-height, text-only buttons.
 This preserves space in the grid for words that carry meaning, which are the most essential to beginning AAC users.